 More web content has a compounding effect

 Writing better articles, more often, has a compounding effect on your organic traffic.
 Obviously, writing more articles will get more eyeballs because there are more entry points and opportunities, but writing more strong content also impacts traffic to older articles.
 Increasing your frequency has a profound effect.
-Even older articles on your website are more likely to see traffic because when you post new information.
+Even older articles on your website are more likely to see traffic due to your posting new information.

 More web content gives employees social media content